laurendorman/laurendorman.io/posts/writing/a-year-in-berlin.md

 ### I spoke at two conferences.

 I gave my first-ever long-form talk at **CONFRONT** in Malmö and a small lightening talk on Tachyons at **CSSConf EU** here in Berlin.
-I’ve found that no matter how many dry runs I go through, I will always be a nervous wreck once I first arrive on stage.
+I’ve found that no matter how many dry runs I go through, I will always be a nervous wreck when I first arrive on stage.
 Luckily, after the first couple of minutes pass, I find my comfort zone and stop tripping over words. **CONFRONT** was an amazing experience and my talk was very well-received which has encouraged me to keep on this path. 🤞🏽

 ### I had a guest appearance on a podcast.